damaratix/sans-holiday-hack-2021/sources/prechallenge10.md

 =======================
 Location: Frost Tower  (Door defrosting)

-well ... this time we land directly in the "executive restroom" where the name of the Troll doesn't really seems a joke ... !
+Well ... this time we land directly in the "executive restroom" where the name of the Troll doesn't really seem a joke ... !
-Anyway, in order to obtain some further hints for the next SSRF challenge we have to play a little bit with the cranberry in this beatiful location.
+Anyway, in order to obtain some further hints for the next SSRF challenge we have to play a little bit with the Cranberry in this beatiful location.